Living On Campus

 Student Conduct

 Residents shall be held to Policy and Procedure 5420A – Code of Student Conduct.
 In addition, residents are subject to Housing Rules and Regulations, which are detailed in the Housing Handbook.
-Residential Disciplinary Procedures When a resident fails to follow the Code of Student Conduct, disciplinary action may result.
+Residential Disciplinary Procedures when a resident fails to follow the Code of Student Conduct, disciplinary action may result.
 The severity of the discipline depends on the infraction but the Housing Handbook shall detail when:

 • A verbal or written warning is warranted.